Courage World Tour: Critical reception

 The Courage World Tour received positive reviews.
-Billboard praised the song choices, the mix of older hits like "Beauty and the Beast" with Dion's new songs like "Courage", and also the "extraordinary" encore: "My Heart Will Go On" and John Lennon's "Imagine".
-It also praised Dion's voice, her outfits and drones emulating stars, water, and even the Heart of the Ocean diamond during the "My Heart Will Go On" performance.
-Billboard called the two-hours concert stunning and showstopping.
-The Courage World Tour was also chosen as one of the best live shows of 2019 by Billboard.
-Variety also gave a positive review on her Brooklyn show saying: "she’s still one of the best in the business.
-It’s hard to overstate just how pitch-perfect Dion’s singing is."
-Moreover, they also stated that it's hard to believe that she’s never been asked to headline the Super Bowl halftime show and concluded by stating: "After all these years as a powerhouse diva, she’s still managing to top herself."
-The Charlotte Observer gave their take on her show at Spectrum Center saying: "There might not be a human being alive who can belt ballads with as much power and control and grace as Celine Dion."
-Courier Journal gave a positive review on her first-ever Louisville show saying: "Dion is in a league of her own.
-Her vocals were spot on all night and after she continued to hit note after incredible note over and over again, you were left wondering at some points "is she even real?".
+Billboard praised the setlist, noting the mix of older hits such as "Beauty and the Beast" with new songs like "Courage", as well as the "extraordinary" encore that included "My Heart Will Go On" and John Lennon's "Imagine".
+The magazine also commended Dion's vocals, her outfits, and the drone effects that created images of stars, water, and the Heart of the Ocean diamond during "My Heart Will Go On".
+Billboard described the two-hour concert as stunning and showstopping.
+The tour was also included on Billboards list of the best live shows of 2019.

+Variety gave a positive review of Dion's Brooklyn concert, writing that "she's still one of the best in the business.
+It's hard to overstate just how pitch-perfect Dion's singing is."
+The review added that it was surprising she had never been asked to perform at the Super Bowl halftime show, concluding: "After all these years as a powerhouse diva, she's still managing to top herself."

+The Charlotte Observer praised her performance at Spectrum Center, stating: "There might not be a human being alive who can belt ballads with as much power and control and grace as Celine Dion."
+Courier Journal also gave a positive review of her first-ever Louisville show, writing: "Dion is in a league of her own.
+Her vocals were spot on all night and after she continued to hit note after incredible note over and over again, you were left wondering at some points 'is she even real?'".

-Commercial reception
+Commercial performance

-According to figures reported to Billboard Boxscore, Dion topped the 30 November-dated Hot Tours recap with $33.2 million from the tour's first 19 shows.
-She grossed $7 million in four shows at Montreal's Bell Centre, sold out at 53,864 tickets.
-The opening leg averaged out to $1.747 million and 12,414 tickets per show.
-These figures boosted Dion's career-total to $1.115 billion and 8.8 million tickets sold, as reported to Billboard Boxscore.
+According to figures reported to Billboard Boxscore, Dion topped the 30 November‑dated Hot Tours recap with $33.2 million from the tour's first 19 shows.
+She grossed $7 million from four shows at Montreal's Bell Centre, selling 53,864 tickets.
+The opening leg averaged $1.747 million and 12,414 tickets per show.
+These results increased Dion's career total to $1.115 billion and 8.8 million tickets sold, as reported to Billboard Boxscore.

-Billboard named the tour as 2020's top pop tour, grossing $84.6 million and 498,000 tickets sold.
-Dion also became the highest female touring act of 2020 and second overall, behind Elton John.
-The tour was named the most successful music tour in North America during 2020 with $71.2 million gross revenue.
+Billboard named the tour the top pop tour of 2020, with $84.6 million grossed and 498,000 tickets sold.
+Dion also became the highest‑grossing female touring act of 2020 and the second overall, behind Elton John.
+The tour was the most successful music tour in North America during 2020, with $71.2 million in gross revenue.

-In Paris, all general public tickets (200,000) available for her six concert shows at Paris La Défense Arena were sold out immediately in just 90 minutes.
+In Paris, all general‑public tickets (200,000) for her six shows at Paris La Défense Arena sold out in just 90 minutes.

-According to Pollstar, Courage World Tour has sold 646,346 tickets across 52 shows, and overall tour revenue totaled $104 million as of March 2021.
+According to Pollstar, the Courage World Tour sold 646,346 tickets across 52 shows, with total revenue of $104 million as of March 2021.